 The GeneStrat NGS test is a blood-based 52-gene tumor profiling test panel that detects the guideline recommended, actionable mutations in lung cancer including five gene classes (SNV, INDELS, CNA, fusions, and exon-skipping).
 Specific variants of relevance to NSCLC include EGFR, KRAS, BRAF, EML4-ALK, ROS-1, RET, MET, NTRK.
-The GeneStrat NGS test is used for late-stage, metastatic NSCLC and Physicians can order one or any combination of the IQLung tests, whichever they deem medically necessary for the individual patient.
+The GeneStrat NGS test is used for late-stage, metastatic NSCLC and physicians can order one or any combination of the IQLung tests, whichever they deem medically necessary for the individual patient.
 The presence of a mutation in one of the genes could indicate the patient is a candidate for the associated guideline-recommended targeted therapy.
-The GeneStrat NGS test performance and potential clinical utility have been published in two published studies.
+The GeneStrat NGS test performance and potential clinical utility have been published in multiple published studies.

-GeneStrat NGS test results are typically available within three business days from the start of processing of the sample in our Boulder, Colorado clinical laboratory.
+GeneStrat NGS test results have an established average turnaround time of three business days from the start of processing the sample in our Louisville, Colorado clinical laboratory.